gstupp/cdx/README.md

 user    3m56.711s
 sys     14m7.513s
 ```
-The `cdext` utility and `cdx` shell script help in the navigation of directory trees by focusing on a small, predefined, subset of the tree that is usefull and by suppling convineint tools such as globbing and longest prefix match to traverse this subset.
+The `cdext` utility and `cdx` shell script help in the navigation of directory trees by focusing on a small, predefined, subset of the tree that is useful and by suppling tools such as globbing and longest prefix match to traverse it.
 By itself `cdext` is just a textual utility that searches for a pattern in text files, very much like `grep`.
-The wrapping shell function `cdx` which is similar to the following is supplied to do the actual moving around.
-This is necessary because a command is executed in a sub-shell which cannot change the current path of the current process.
+The wrapping shell function `cdx` which is very similar to the following does the actual moving around.
+This is necessary because `cdext` is executed in a sub-process which cannot change the current path of the shell process.

 ```
 CDX_FILE=${HOME}/.cdx_db